rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/0-0-x-readme.md

 elements in common.

-The other extreme case would be to have a multiset of sets such that all the sets in it have identical content.
+The other extreme case would be to have a multiset of sets such that all the sets in it are identical.
 Put differently, all the elements in (U) are elements to all the sets in (P).
-As before, such a setup would have no entropy in the relationships between its sets (i.e. all the sets are "equal") and would therefore not allow to encode any additional information.
-A setup of sets is therefore required to correspond with a simple set of sets (i.e. not a multiset of sets).
+As before, such a setup would have no entropy in the relationships between its sets (i.e. all the sets are "equal") and would thus not allow to encode any additional information.
+With that in mind, a setup needs to have one or more sets that differ in one or more elements.

 <!-- ======================================================================= -->
-## todo - needs a full overhaul
+## todo - needs an overhaul

 * the conclusion about the available types of relationships not so much
 * i.e. edges are based upon a directional relationship - superset/subset